 How to appeal

-Before you can appeal to the tribunal you must ask for the decision about your benefits to be looked at again - this is called ‘mandatory reconsideration’.
+Before you can appeal to the tribunal you must ask for the decision about your benefits to be looked at again (external link) - this is called ‘mandatory reconsideration’.

 Benefit decisions you can appeal